Conversion to Christianity: Statistics

 While the exact number of Dalit converts to Christianity in India is not available, religion scholar William R. Burrow of Colorado State University has estimated that about 8% of Dalits have converted to Christianity.
-According to a 2021 study by the Pew Research Center, Christianity has grow in India in recent years due to conversion.
+According to a 2021 study by the Pew Research Center, Christianity has grown in India in recent years due to conversion.
 Most converts are former Hindus, though some are former Muslims.

 Since the 1960s, there has been a substantial increase in the number of conversions from Islam to Christianity, mostly to the Evangelical and Pentecostal denominations of Christianity.
 The 2015 study Believers in Christ from a Muslim Background: A Global Census estimated that 10.2 million Muslims converted to Christianity.
 Countries with the largest numbers of Muslims converted to Christianity include Indonesia (6,500,000), Nigeria (600,000), Iran (500,000 versus only 500 in 1979), the United States (450,000), Ethiopia (400,000), and Algeria (380,000).
 Indonesia is home to the largest Christian community of converts from Islam.
 Since the mid and late 1960s, between 2 and 2.5 million Muslims converted to Christianity.
 According to the Council on Foreign Relations in 2007, experts estimated that thousands of Muslims in the Western world converted to Christianity annually, but were not publicized due to fear of retribution.